What expenses can I claim to reduce my tax bill?

 For example, it may be difficult to justify claiming an expensive sofa bed in your home office as a business expense.
 This is because it is more likely the sofa bed will be used privately rather than during business hours.

 Speaking to an accountant can clarify what you can claim as a business expense in your home office.

 Claiming part of your mortgage or rent for your home office

-You may also have issues with Capital Gains Tax when it comes to selling your property.
+You may also have issues with Capital Gains Tax (CGT) when it comes to selling your property.
 This means that there are generally no tax benefits to claiming rent as a business expense when you own your home.

-For example, if a Director currently lives in a 2 bed apartment and has to move to a 3 bed apartment to make room for a home office, then the increase in rent could justify as a business expense.
-Our accountant Tom points out that this is assuming the Director does not move from one side of the city to a more expensive side of the city.
+For example, if a director currently lives in a 2-bed and has to move to a 3-bed to make room for a home office.
+This increase in rent could justify as a business expense.
+(Assuming the director does not move from one side of the city to a more expensive side of the city.)

-We recommend you ask your accountant before you claim rent as a business expense as they can give you more specific information that is relevant to your situation.
+Talk to your accountant before you claim rent as a business expense.
+They can give you more specific information that is relevant to your situation.
 If you don’t have an accountant yet, talk to our Client Services team about your needs.

 Example of using rent as an business expense

-Working from home allowance
+Working from home allowance - AKA e-Working

 Revenue recognises that working from home will incur certain household expenditures, such as light and heating.
-Employers are allowed to make payments up to €3.20 per day (2020) to directors/employees.
+Employers can make payments up to €3.20 per day (2020) to directors/employees.